Echo

 In audio signal processing and acoustics, an echo is a reflection of sound that arrives at the listener with a delay after the direct sound.
 The delay is directly proportional to the distance of the reflecting surface from the source and the listener.
-Typical examples are the echo produced by the bottom of a well, by a building, or by the walls of an enclosed room and an empty room.
-A true echo is a single reflection of the sound source.
+Typical examples are the echo produced by the bottom of a well, a building, or the walls of enclosed and empty rooms.

+Etymology

-The word echo derives from the Greek ἠχώ (ēchō), itself from ἦχος (ēchos), "sound".
-Echo in the Greek folk story is a mountain nymph whose ability to speak was cursed, leaving her able only to repeat the last words spoken to her.
-Some animals use echo for location sensing and navigation, such as cetaceans (dolphins and whales) and bats in a process known as echolocation.
-Echoes are also the basis of Sonar technology.
+The word echo derives from the Greek ἠχώ (ēchō), itself from ἦχος (ēchos), 'sound'.
+Echo in Greek mythology was a mountain nymph whose ability to speak was cursed, leaving her able only to repeat the last words spoken to her.

+Nature

+Some animals, such as cetaceans (dolphins and whales) and bats, use echo for location sensing and navigation, a process known as echolocation.
+Echoes are also the basis of sonar technology.

 Acoustic phenomenon

-Acoustic waves are reflected by walls or other hard surfaces, such as mountains and privacy fences.
-The reason of reflection may be explained as a discontinuity in the propagation medium.
+Walls or other hard surfaces, such as mountains and privacy fences, reflect acoustic waves.
+The reason for reflection may be explained as a discontinuity in the propagation medium.
 This can be heard when the reflection returns with sufficient magnitude and delay to be perceived distinctly.

-When sound, or the echo itself, is reflected multiple times from multiple surfaces, the echo is characterized as a reverberation.
+When sound, or the echo itself, is reflected multiple times from multiple surfaces, it is characterized as a reverberation.